 - The most effective way to communicate routine information with teachers (i.e., a sweater that was left in school, a note in a backpack) is by email.
 All such emails will be addressed typically within a school day.
 In some cases, additional time may be needed.
 In response to other types of communication (i.e., questions regarding your child’s program, etc.), the staff will offer to speak with you directly about your question.
 Email is NOT the best way to communicate serious questions or concerns about your child or your child’s program.

-- Questions about your child’s IEP, including accommodations, services, etc., are best addressed directly with your child’s teacher and/or special education monitor.
+- Questions about your child’s IEP or 504, including accommodations, services, etc., are best addressed directly with your child’s teacher and/or special education monitor.
 As a school district, we value personal connections and communication with students and families.
-For this reason, we encourage parents and teachers to communicate in person or by telephone regarding questions or concerns about IEP’s, services, instruction, etc. In some cases, an IEP meeting will be scheduled to discuss any changes to your child’s program - no decisions can or will be made about the IEP outside of an IEP/PPT meeting unless the school has your written permission to do so.
+For this reason, we encourage parents and teachers to communicate by telephone or within a Google Meets regarding questions or concerns about services, accommodations, etc. In some cases, a PPT or 504 meeting will be scheduled to discuss any changes to your child’s program.
+No decisions can or will be made outside of an PPT / 504 meeting unless the school has your written permission to do so.

 Any issues with the school bus should be reported to the district transportation office through the use of their on-line system.
 Go to the district website (www.greenwichschools.org) and under the “Quicklinks” tab on the top, right hand side of the home page, click on the heading, “Report Bus Issues.”